MilanVermeulen/InterconnecThor/README.md

    PUSHER_APP_CLUSTER=[your Pusher app cluster]
    ```

+Change `BROADCAST_DRIVER=log` to `BROADCAST_DRIVER=pusher` in the `.env` file:

+The `BROADCAST_DRIVER` configuration determines the driver used for broadcasting events in your Laravel application.
+By changing this setting to `pusher`, you can utilize the Pusher service for real-time communication.
+Make sure you have the required Pusher configuration details set in the `.env` file, such as the Pusher app ID, key, and secret.

+Refer to the Laravel and Pusher documentation for more information on configuring real-time communication with Pusher.

 ### Meet Configuration

 To enable meet functionality, you need to set up a free Metered account: